doctrine/mongodb-odm/docs/en/cookbook/mapping-classes-to-orm-and-odm.rst

 Mapping Classes to the ORM and ODM
 ==================================

-Because of the non-intrusive design of Doctrine, it is possible for you to have plain PHP classes that are mapped to both a relational database (with the Doctrine2 Object Relational Mapper) and MongoDB (with the Doctrine MongoDB Object Document Mapper), or any other persistence layer that implements the Doctrine Persistence `persistence`_ interfaces.
+Because of the non-intrusive design of Doctrine, it is possible to map PHP classes to both a relational database (with the Doctrine ORM) and MongoDB (with the Doctrine MongoDB ODM), or any other persistence layer that implements the Doctrine Persistence `persistence`_ interfaces.

 Test Subject